Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 *******

 By default, when new channels are added, the *Graph Editor* sets them to *Edit Mode*.
-Selected channels can be locked by pressing :kbd:`Tab`.

-Many of the hotkeys are the same as the viewport ones, for example:
+Many of the hotkeys are the same as the :doc:`3D View ones </editors/3dview/object/index>`, for example:

 - :kbd:`G` to grab
 - :kbd:`R` to rotate